 Doctor of Philosophy (PhD) (Queensland University of Technology), Bachelor of Business (Honours) (Queensland University of Technology), Bachelor of Business (Public Relations) (Queensland University of Technology)

 Bree has had her work published in a number of academic journals and books, including the the Journal of Business Ethics (Financial Times Top 50 journal) and awarding winning handbooks, Handbook of Communication and Corporate Social Responsibility and Handbook of Communication Engagement.
-She has received over $400K in research funding in the areas of social impact and social license to operate and is currently co-editing a special issue on social license to operate, social impact, and engagement in Public Relations Review.
+She has received over $700K in research funding in food waste, agriculture and mining and has co-edited a special issue on social licence to operate, social impact, and engagement in Public Relations Review.

 - Social Impact of the Red Meat Processing Industry in Australia